jonbakke/boredserf/README.md

 time for pitchforks and democracy hasn't arrived yet, but we should still do what we can to put the power of the web back into the hands of the people.

+Alternative explainer: of these three things -- coastal waves, your surfboard, and what you do with the two of them -- which one would you want to be boring?
+The tool you use to browse the web should be the same.

 Geekspeak summary: boredserf is a browser built on the WebKitGTK[0] engine with the idea that the best programs are pipelines of simpler programs composed to suit the need at hand.